-Direct threats: The use of pesticides for the extermination of wild rabbits on some islands, poses a significant threat, as does human-induced mortality or the destruction of their burrows.
-In addition, the ongoing development of wind farms may have an impact on the species' populations.
+Direct threats: The use of myocides to kill wild rabbits on some islands is a major threat, as is human killing or destruction of nests.
+In addition, the continued development of wind farms may have an impact on the species' populations.